augusto-caldas/character-chooser/README.md

-# champion_chooser
+# champion-chooser
- Randomly choose a champion from a file to players
+ Randomly choose champions from a file and assign it to players